brentgroves/repsys/k8s/redis_enterprise_install.md

 ## summary

 Everything worked ok until I tried to create a database.
 The database never became active.
-I tried to delete the rec with kubectl delete rec my-rec -n redis-enterprise.
+I tried to delete the rec with kubectl delete rec my-rec -n redis-enterprise but that did not work.
+Then I deleted the namespace and that worked kubectl delete ns redis-enterprise.

 <https://redis.io/docs/latest/operate/rs/databases/connect/troubleshooting-guide/>